Application

 The timing and procedures for submitting the application for the evaluation of qualifications, as well as the dates of the interviews will be published on the University website www.unimi.it on the page dedicated to the course of study.

 Students must select a curriculum within the Master's degree programme upon submitting their application.
+It is possible to change curriculum in accordance with the procedures laid down by the Academic Board and communicated to students via the Course website.

 For students enrolled on bachelor’s, master’s and single cycle degree programmes are divided into two instalments of different amounts and with different payment deadlines: